tweag/monad-bayes/docs/source/usage.md

 will print a sample from `random`.
 Similarly for other distributions.

-But note that `SamplerIO` and `SamplerST` only have `MonadSample` instances.
+But note that `SamplerIO` only has a `MonadSample` instance.
 This means that `sampleIO sprinkler` does not type check and gives the type error:

 ```haskell
 No instance for (MonadInfer SamplerIO)
 ```

-This is to be expected. `SamplerIO` and `SamplerST` have no instance for `MonadCond`.
+This is to be expected. `SamplerIO` has no instance for `MonadCond`.

 ### Weighted m